Guardians of Light protect us from darkness, from not seeing, from not hearing, from building walls to not know

 There’s an entire grove Filled with sweet oranges We can eat all we want Know the divine That draws not a dragon’s breath

-The spotless lady knows the way But there for those that fear her With angry thoughts They do not want to know The Mother’s plan Which is something good To teach small children When they startle awake Arising from where they fell
+Even in those that fear her Who with angry thoughts Do not want to know The Knower’s plan It is something good To teach all humans When we startle awake Arising from where we fell

 On bruised and bent knees

-Oh world meant to serve To remind us of Eden And the Fullness of Being Until then our marvelous mystery The day we return to You Finally opening our eyes We will also remember All suffering and sadness Undone The day we return to Eden
+Oh world meant to serve To remind us of Eden And the Fullness of Being Oh life’s marvelous Mystery complete The day we return to Her Finally opening our eyes We will also remember All suffering and sadness Undone

 “Those of us who remain hidden from everyone else, however, know that this world is wondrous and filled with mysteries.
 We possess no magical perception, no psychic insight.
 I believe our recognition of reality’s complex dimensions is a consequence of our solitude…